A Guide to the Saskatoon Fringe Festival

 In 1999, the 25th Street Theatre ceased production of their own shows due to financial constraints.
 Instead, they focused on the Saskatoon Fringe Festival which carried on in the same manner for the next ten years.

 When the COVID-19 pandemic started in 2020, adjustments needed to be made on how the festival should be conducted.
-As a result, the Saskatoon Fringe Festival had its first recorded digital theatrical performances with a small number of in-person performances and community events.
+As a result, the Saskatoon Fringe had its first recorded digital theatrical performances with a small number of in-person performances and community events.
 The 2020 festival was temporarily dubbed the “This is NOT That” (TINT) festival.

-Your Guide to the Saskatoon Fringe Festival
+Your Guide to the Saskatoon International Fringe Theatre Festival

-The spirit of adventure is alive in Saskatchewan whenever the Fringe Festival is in town.
+The spirit of adventure is alive in Saskatchewan whenever the Fringe is in town.
 This is a great chance to try something new, make some new friends, and discover your authentic self all in the Broadway Ave area.

-How to Get to the Festival
+How to Get to the Fringe Theatre Festival

-For bikers, there's easy access to the festival with bike valets ready to serve you.
+For bikers, there's easy access to the fringe with bike valets ready to serve you.
 Your bike will be placed in a secure location and you can have it back when you’re ready to leave.

 If you’d like to get there by bus, you can make use of either route 13 or 6.
 These routes give residents a means of entry to the Broadway area.
 The City of Saskatoon’s official website offers additional information on the same.